codalab/codalab-worksheets/docs/CLI-Reference.md

       --request-memory             Amount of memory (e.g., 3, 3k, 3m, 3g, 3t) allowed for this run.
       --request-disk               Amount of disk space (e.g., 3, 3k, 3m, 3g, 3t) allowed for this run.
 Defaults to user disk quota left.
       --request-cpus               Number of CPUs allowed for this run.
-      --request-gpus               Number of GPUs allowed for this run.
+      --cpu-usage                  Portion of CPU used by this container (e.g., 0.28%) --request-gpus               Number of GPUs allowed for this run.
       --request-queue              Submit run to this job queue.
       --request-priority           Job priority (higher is more important).
 Negative priority bundles are queued behind bundles with no specified priority.